WolfgangWiesinger/my-first-shiny-repository/README.md

-This is the GIT for the last session of our DH-course of the University of Vienna
+This is the GIT for the last session of our DH-course at the University of Vienna.